-This paper re-examines Japan's experience of the quantitative easing policy (QEP) in light of policy responses to the current financial and economic crisis in the major economies.
-This paper thereby attempts to provide a roadmap for a more comprehensive understanding of the unconventional monetary policy.
+This paper reexamines Japan's experience of the quantitative easing policy (QEP) in light of policy responses to the recent financial and economic crisis in the major economies.'
+The paper thereby attempts to provide a roadmap for a more comprehensive understanding of the unconventional monetary policy.

-Confronted with the current financial and economic crisis, central banks have moved swiftly and aggressively to counter the adverse effects of the malfunctioning financial system.
-In that process, central banks have implemented policy measures mainly in three main areas: reducing the policy interest rate, securing the stability of financial markets, and facilitating corporate financing.
-In the second and third areas, central banks in the major economies have introduced various unconventional measures in the range of financial assets being purchased and in the scale of such purchases (Table 1).
-As a result, central banks in major economies have expanded their balance sheets significantly, especially after the collapse of Lehman Brothers in September 2008 (Figure 1).
+Confronted with the recent financial and economic crisis, central banks have moved swiftly and aggressively to counter the adverse effects of the malfunctioning financial system.
+In that process, they have implemented policy measures mainly in three major areas: reducing the policy interest rate, securing the stability of financial markets, and facilitating corporate financing.2 In the second and third areas, central banks in the major economies have introduced various unconventional measures in the range of financial assets being purchased and in the scale of such purchases (Table 1).
+As a result, central banks in major economies have expanded their balance sheets significantly, especially after the collapse of Lehman Brothers in September 2008 (Figure 1).3

-The U.S. Federal Reserve (Fed) has dramatically expanded its balance sheet through "credit easing" measures designed to intervene aggressively in the credit products market and related markets.
-The Bank of England (BOE) has established a program for outright purchase of gilts and corporate bonds (CBs) to boost the supply of money and to improve the functioning of corporate credit markets.
-The European Central Bank (ECB) has extended its regular refinancing operations to "fixed-rate full-allotment" liquidity provisions with a longer maturity up to 12 months.
-It has also introduced a purchasing program for covered bonds.
-The Bank of Japan (BOJ) has
+The U.S. Federal Reserve has dramatically expanded its balance sheet through "credit easing" measures designed to intervene aggressively in the credit products market and related markets.
+The Bank of England (BOE) has established a program for outright purchase of gilts and corporate bonds (CBs) to boost the supply of money and to improve the functioning of corporate credit markets.4 The European Central Bank (ECB) has extended its regular refinancing operations to "fixed-rate full-allotment" liquidity provisions with a longer maturity up to 12 months.
+It has also introduced a purchasing program for covered bonds.5 The Bank of Japan (BOJ) has introduced various measures to ensure stability in the financial markets as well as to facilitate corporate financing, including fixed-rate full-allotment liquidity provisions against eligible corporate debts.
+The BOJ has also resumed the purchase of stocks held by financial institutions and introduced a scheme to provide subordinated loans to financial institutions.6

-&lt;sup>1 For the lessons from Japan's experience since the burst of the bubble in the early 1990s, see also a series of speeches by Shirakawa (2009a, c, e).
+^{1.} For the lessons from Japan's experience since the bursting of the bubble in the early 1990s, see also a series of speeches by Shirakawa (2009a, c, e, f, 2010).